 In Pennsylvania, you and your employer’s insurance company can agree to “compromise and release,” which means that you agree to settle for a lump sum in exchange for releasing your employer — more specifically, your employer’s insurance company — from any additional liability.
 Once you and the insurance company sign a petition for compromise and release, a judge reviews the petition and renders a decision.

 According to the statute, the agreement must be “explicit with regard to payment, if any, of reasonable, necessary and related medical expenses.”
 Judges are concerned that you understand the significance of this agreement.
-As your workers’ compensation attorneys, so are we — which is why we make sure that any agreement you choose to sign is in your best interest.
+As your workers’ comp lawyers, so are we — which is why we make sure that any agreement you choose to sign is in your best interest.

 Why a lump-sum workers’ compensation settlement might be right for you

-Of course, the main advantage to taking the money all at once is just that: You have it all at once.
+Of course, the main advantage of taking the money all at once is just that ... the money is yours all at once.
 Other advantages include:

 - You can go back to work if you want and are able, and your compensation is still yours to keep.

 - You won’t be investigated for faked disabilities.